-2016 marks the 50th anniversary of the Institute of Energy Economics, Japan celebrated 50 years since its foundation.
+On June 29, 2016, the Institute of Energy Economics, Japan celebrated 50 years since its foundation.
 I would like to thank everyone both in and outside of Japan for their support.

 The energy situation remains uncertain.
 Overseas, the turmoil in the Middle East and Ukraine is worsening, while the slowing Chinese economy and the UK's exit from the EU are overshadowing the global economy.
-Meanwhile, the drastic fall in oil prices, which is a major help for importing countries, is destabilizing some exporting countries and is threatening to delay investments in development.
+Meanwhile, the drastic fall in oil prices, which is a major help for importing countries, is not only destabilizing some exporting countries but is also suppressing investment in development.
 Oil prices are sure to rise again eventually, but nobody knows when.

 Recently in Japan, the Energy Mix was officially finalized, and under the new regulatory standards, safety assessments by the Nuclear Regulation Authority are proceeding slowly but steadily.
 The confusion in energy policies in the wake of the nuclear accident is gradually clearing, but it will not be easy to actually achieve the ideal Energy Mix.
 In particular, for nuclear power, three reactors have restarted under the new safety regulatory scheme, but two other reactors which had undergone reviews and inspections by the Nuclear Regulation Authority (NRA) have now been forced to shut down due to the provisional injunction issued by the Otsu District Court.